-''' // Requires license features "LicenseOption1" or "LicenseOption2" annotation(Protection(features={"LicenseOption1", "LicenseOption2"}));
+''' // Requires license feature "LicenseOption" annotation(Protection(features={"LicenseOption1" or "LicenseOption2" annotation(Protection(features={"LicenseOption1", "LicenseOption2"}));

 // Requires license features ("LicenseOption1" and "LicenseOption2") or "

 LicenseOption3"

 annotation(Protection(features={"LicenseOption1 LicenseOption2", "

 LicenseOption3"}));

 '''

 In order that the protected class can be used either a tool specific license manager, or a license file (called licenseFile) must be present.
 The license file is standardized.
 It is a Modelica package without classes that has a Protection annotation of the following form which specifies a sequence of target records, which makes it natural to define start/end dates for different sets of targets individually: